kojix2/uing/README.md

 </table>

 - Almost all basic control functions such as `Window`, `Label`, and `Button` are covered.
 - APIs for advanced controls such as `Table` and `Area` are also provided.
-However, these are still under development and there may still be memory management issues.

 ## Memory Management Policy